 C&R recorded only two types of cancellations: 1) Two-ring local post canceler in violet and 2) single-ring Danish post office canceler in black.

-CR #1-4: 1884 February 1, Numerals with Solid Background, Perforation 12.5, White Paper.
-CR #1-2 are small size stamps for letters. #3-4 are large size stamps for parcels.
+CR #1-4: 1884 February 1, Numerals with Solid Background, Perforation 12.5, White Paper (though #2 is also found on Brownish Paper).
+CR #1-2 are small size stamps for letters; they are often poorly centered. #3-4 are large size stamps for parcels.

 400326

 Odense CR #2 on Brownish Paper [1884 5 øre brown, Numeral with solid background, Small-Format Letter Stamp, Perforation 12.5] Used with F-VF centering, but has a couple of pulled perforations at top.
 This example on Brownish Paper contradicts both the CR and Daka listings: CR states #1-2 are on White Paper, while Daka does not mention the paper color on those two stamps.
 However, both CR and Daka state that the Large-Format 5 øre Parcel Stamp (CR #3) exists on White Paper, Brownish Paper, and Grayish Paper.
-Thus it seems reasonably possible that this CR #2 Small-Format Letter Stamp should exist on the same Brownish Paper.
+Thus it seems reasonably possible that this CR #2 Small-Format Letter Stamp could exist on the same Brownish Paper.
 Correct violet 2-ring local post cancellation.
 This example is STILL ON PAPER (thus makes the perfs at top and left look irregular).
 Keep in mind that NO covers bearing this stamp have been recorded to exist, in the published catalogs (CR or Daka) of which I am aware.
 (Almost all Danish locals are very rare, or not recorded, on cover.)
 Thus an obviously correctly canceled example of this stamp with envelope paper still on the reverse is likely a "rarity".
 Furthermore, the Brownish Paper is a previously-unrecorded (in the literature of which I am aware) paper type for this stamp, potentially making it much "scarcer".

 ACTUAL item.